-WHEREAS, Government Code Section 65858, subsection (a), provides for extension of an urgency ordinance for a period not to exceed 10 months and 15 days with approval by the City and noticing of a public hearing consistent with Government Code Section 65090; and
+WHEREAS, Government Code Section 65858, subsection (a), provides for a second extension of an urgency ordinance for a period of one year with approval by the City and noticing of a public hearing consistent with Government Code Section 65090; and

-WHEREAS, consistent with Government Code Section 65090, notification of the June 3, 2019 hearing was published in the Argus-Courier on May 23, 2019.
+WHEREAS, consistent with Government Code Section 65090, notification of a March 16, 2020 public hearing on a potential final extension of the moratorium on approval of applications for new gas station uses was published in the Argus Courier on March 5, 2020.

-NOW, THEREFORE, BE IT ORDAINED by the Council of the City of Petaluma as follows:
+NOW THEREFORE BE IT ORDAINED by the Council of the City of Petaluma as follows:

 - Section 1.
 Recitals Made Findings.
 The above recitals are hereby declared to be true and correct and findings of the City Council of the City of Petaluma. - Section 2.
 Time Extension.
-This ordinance hereby extends the initial 45-day effective date of Ordinance 2681 for an additional 10 months and 15 days in accordance with California Government Code Section 65858 and other applicable law. - Section 3.
-Moratorium Imposed.
-The moratorium imposed by the adoption of Ordinance 2681 hereby remains in effect and prohibits the approval of applications for new gas station uses in the City of Petaluma that are not complete as of the initial effective date of Ordinance 2681 in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows: - A. Scope
+This ordinance hereby extends the moratorium imposed on approval of applications for new gas station uses not complete as of May 6, 2019 pursuant to Ordinance 2681, and extended for an addition ten months and fifteen days pursuant to Ordinance 2688 on June 3, 2019, for an additional period of one year in accordance with California Government Code Section 65858 and other applicable law. - Section 3.
+Moratorium Extended.
+The moratorium initially imposed by the adoption of Ordinance 2681 and extended pursuant to Ordinance 2688 shall remain in effect for an additional year expiring on March 16, 2021 and prohibit the approval of applications for new gas station uses in the City of Petaluma that were not complete as of May 6, 2019, the initial effective date of Ordinance 2681, in accordance with the City's powers under Article XI, Section 5 of the California Constitution, Article VII, Section 54 of the City Charter and California Government Code Section 65858 and other applicable law, as follows:

+A. Scope

-Applications for land use or development entitlements for new gas station uses in the City of Petaluma not complete as of the effective date of this ordinance may not be approved during the moratorium period.
+Applications for land use or development entitlements for new gas station uses in the City of Petaluma not complete as of May 6, 2019 may not be approved during the moratorium period.

-B. Statutory Findings and Purpose Ordinance 2681 is an interim ordinance as de
+B. Statutory Findings and Purpose

-Ordinance 2681 is an interim ordinance as defined under California Government Code Section 65858.
-The Ordinance was deemed necessary for the following reasons:
+This ordinance is an interim ordinance as defined in California Government Code Section 65858.
+This ordinance is deemed necessary to protect the health, safety and welfare of Petaluma residents and visitors for the following reasons: